nasa/openmct/API.md

 ### Time Bounds

 The TimeAPI provides a getter/setter for querying and setting time bounds.
-Time bounds are simply an object with a single `start` and a single `end` attribute.
+Time bounds are simply an object with a `start` and an end `end` attribute.

 * `start`: A `number` representing a moment in time in the active [Time System](#defining-and-registering-time-systems).
 This will be used as the beginning of the time period displayed by time-responsive